ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 unset CLUSTER_ENDPOINT
 ```

-Remove all certificates, private key and CSR related to the user with the command:
+Remove all certificates, private key and CSR related to the user ${NEWUSER} with the command:
 ```sh
 rm -f ${NEWUSER}*.pem
 rm -f ${CLUSTER_NAME}-ca.pem
 ```

-Remove the configuration file `config-${NEWUSER}` withn the command:
+Remove the configuration file `config-${NEWUSER}` with the command:
 ```sh
 rm -f config-${NEWUSER}
 ```

 # References
-The following sites are great reference, unfortunatly none of them works out of the box.
+The following sites are great references, unfortunatly none of them worked out of the box 😱

 https://betterprogramming.pub/k8s-tips-give-access-to-your-clusterwith-a-client-certificate-dfb3b71a76fe
 https://devopstales.github.io/kubernetes/k8s-user-accounts/